One of the putteriest treats of all in my list for September was to get thee to a

 7) + 8) Soul Food by Neil Astley: Because Astley edits collections of poems that speak to who I am and 101 Poems That Could Save Your Life by Daisy Goodwin, because no-one is working harder than Goodwin to make poetry accessible.
 Yey for little books of poems!

-9) Second Helpings of Roast Chicken by Simon Hopkinson: Because some recipe books become a part of your kitchen and if this is as good as the book it follows it promises to be a sumptuous pairing of intelligent food writing with recipes to die for.
+9) Second Helpings of Roast Chicken by Simon Hopkinson: Because some recipe books become a part of your kitchen and if this is as good as the

 10) The Real Mrs Miniver by Ysenda Maxtone Graham: Because it is always astonishing to read the truth about authors upon whom we cannot help but to project the personalities of their most appealing charcters.
 That the woman who invented Mrs Miniver should be so very different to her, more complex, sensual, difficult, shouldn’t be a surprise and yet somehow it is.
 I can’t wait.